-qualifications upon entry into their careers, and fostering and fostering dispositions important for remaining and thriving in the teaching profession.
+qualifications upon entry into their careers, and fostering within them the dispositions important for helping them remain and thrive in the teaching profession.

 This revolutionary reform has been prompted by a new vision for teacher preparation in our College that is responsive to your needs as a teacher candidate, the students whom you will serve over the course of your career, our district partners, and accountability demands of governmental agencies.
 In the most extreme, I feel that this reform is a matter of highest priority for the future of our nation.

 This reform marks a radical departure from traditional programs that prepare teachers.
 TECHTEACH will engage you in activities that are aimed at developing professionalism, and superior instructional competency.

-TEXAS TECH UNIVERSITY College of Education- Reformed coursework will focus on helping you learn and apply the skills necessary for fostering student achievement.
+Reformed coursework will focus on helping you learn and apply the skills necessary for fostering student achievement.
 Clinical experiences, including extended placements throughout the program and a full year of student teaching, will focus on supporting you in your growth, and transition into your career.
 Through the use of video-capture technology, you will receive unprecedented feedback about your instructional competency; and through the use of a co-teaching model, gain experience that will find you, upon graduation, with the qualifications and skills equal or above that of a 2nd year teacher.

 Combined, the elements of this reform will ensure that you are among the most effective new teachers in the State of Texas.

 I heartily welcome you to the TECHTEACH program, and thank you for your decision to serve our nation as a P-12 teacher.
-Dale Scott Ridley, Dean College of Education Texas Tech University